Marker detection requires the camera module to be correctly plugged in and configured.

 set_velocity ROS services for autonomous flights.
 In order to fly to a specific coordinate within the ArUco map you should use the

-Starting from the image version 0.18, the drone also can fly relative to a marker in the map, even if it is not currently visible.
+Starting with the image version 0.18, the drone also can fly relative to a marker in the map, even if it is not currently visible.
 Like with single-marker navigation, this works by setting the frame_id parameter to aruco_ID, where ID is the desired marker number.

 If the drone's position is not stable when VPE is used, try increasing the P term in the velocity PID regulator: increase the